evilprince2009/Windows-Terminal-Customization/README.md

 ### Install Cascadia Code font

 Download the [Cascadia Code](https://github.com/microsoft/cascadia-code/releases/tag/v2106.17) font latest version and install it on your computer.
 This should be very straight forward.
+Using other fonts might create gibberish on the terminal and break the design.

 ### Install Git